opensearch-project/project-website/_posts/2023-02-28-admin-panels-for-index-operations.md

 ## Split index

 When you choose to split an index, the status of that index is checked.
-If the index is not able to be split, actions that the user can take to make the index ready for splitting are provided.
-A list of shard numbers that the index can be split into is also provided so that the user does not need to calculate it manually.
+If the index is not able to be split, actions that you can take to prepare the index for splitting are provided.
+A list of shard numbers that the index can be split into is also provided so that you do not need to calculate the shard numbers manually.
 You can then specify the number of replicas and associate the new index with an existing index or use a new alias.
 You can also use the JSON editor to specify any additional index settings, as shown in the following images.

 ![Image: Split page]({{site.baseurl}}/assets/media/blog-images/2023-02-28-admin-panels-for-index-operations/splitindex-normal.jpg){:.img-fluid }